eBooks, Guides, & Reports • 35 MIN READ

 SNMP architecture

+SNMP operates on a client-server model, where the server analyzes information from the clients, which are the devices connected to the network.
 The servers, called managers, collect and process information about devices on the network.

 The clients, called agents, are any type of device or device component connected to the network.
-They can include not just computers, but also network hardware like switches, phones, printers, etc.
+They can include not just computers, but also network hardware like routers, switches, phones, printers, etc.

 Types of network monitoring

-Network monitoring encompasses five basic categories, including:
+Network monitoring encompasses six basic categories, including:

 Network performance monitoring